Siddley/Enhanced.HTML.CFML/README.md

 Installation
 ------------

-1 Find your Sublime Text 2 Packages folder
+1. Find your Sublime Text 2 Packages folder

     - OS X: ~/Library/Application Support/Sublime Text 2/Packages/
     - Windows: %APPDATA%/Sublime Text 2/Packages/
     - Linux: ~/.Sublime Text 2/Packages/

-2 If you have Git, clone this repo to /your-packages-folder/Enhanced.HTML.CFML/
+2. If you have Git, clone this repo to /your-packages-folder/Enhanced.HTML.CFML/

 or,

-2 Download this repo using the "ZIP" button above, unzip and place the files in /your-packages-folder/Enhanced.HTML.CFML/
+2. Download this repo using the "ZIP" button above, unzip and place the files in /your-packages-folder/Enhanced.HTML.CFML/

 Settings/Usage
 --------------

-1 Modify the /your-packages-folder/Enhanced.HTML.CFML/Enhanced.HTML.CFML.sublime-settings for the file extensions you would like to open with this package.
+1. Modify the /your-packages-folder/Enhanced.HTML.CFML/Enhanced.HTML.CFML.sublime-settings for the file extensions you would like to open with this package.
 By default it is set to .htm only, you may wish to add .html as well.

-2 If you are using coldfusion you will need the "Coldfusion" package from https://github.com/atomi/ColdFusion if you don't have it already.
+2. If you are using coldfusion you will need the "Coldfusion" package from https://github.com/atomi/ColdFusion if you don't have it already.

-4 Open the file  /your-packages-folder/Coldfusion/Coldfusion.tmLanguage and serach for "text.html.basic" on about line 490 and change it to "text.html.ehhanced"
+4. Open the file  /your-packages-folder/Coldfusion/Coldfusion.tmLanguage and serach for "text.html.basic" on about line 490 and change it to "text.html.ehhanced"

-5 Select your syntax colour choice from the menu Preferences > Color Scheme > Enhanced.HTML.CFML
+5. Select your syntax colour choice from the menu Preferences > Color Scheme > Enhanced.HTML.CFML

-That's it, you should be up and running, enjoy!